JakeSteam/ForzaUpdate/README.md

 ## Info

 New seasons are every Thursday at 14:30 GMT, with new challenges & rewards.
-New series (usually with a content update) are every 4 weeks.
+New series (usually with a large game update) are every 4 weeks.

 ## Series & seasons